 The documentation around this backend type can be found within Backend Type: remote on the Terraform documentation, this is due to the fact that the Scalr backend adheres to the interface for Terraform backends.

-As Scalr adheres to the interface for backends, it means that it's straightforward for us to configure our code to use it.
-We use the remote backend type; with this, we can pass in very similar arguments that we did for the Terraform Cloud backend type.
+Because Scalr adheres to the interface for backends, it's straightforward to configure our code to use it.
+We use the remote backend type, and we can pass in pretty much the same arguments we did for the Terraform Cloud backend type.
 You can use this same method with a TFC workspace, although it is no longer recommended.

 Information: a crucial thing to point out here is that Scalr has this incredible concept of an Environment within their structure.
 This allows for really granular control over RBAC and where resources are deployed.